1. Main points

 Statistics in this bulletin are used to help monitor progress towards the Sustainable Development Goals (SDGs).
 Explore the UK data on our SDGs reporting platform.

-Our NEET methodological article providing background information explains how missing information for identifying someone as NEET is appropriated based on individual characteristics.
+Our NEET methodology providing background information explains how missing information for identifying someone as NEET is appropriated based on individual characteristics.

 Official statistics in development

 We are transforming how we collect and produce the LFS data to improve the quality of these statistics.
-We have published a Labour market transformation article providing an update on the transformation of labour market statistics.
+Our Labour market transformation article provides an update on the transformation of labour market statistics.
 As stated in the article, we are planning a further reweighting exercise, based on the population projections published in January 2024.
-We plan to introduce the reweighted LFS series into our labour market publication by the end of 2024.
+We plan to introduce the reweighted LFS series into our Labour Market publication in December 2024.
+In terms of NEET estimates, this reweighing will be reflected in the February 2025 publication.

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our LFS Quality and Methodology Information (QMI) report.
+More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Labour Force Survey quality and methodology information (QMI) report.

-The LFS performance and quality monitoring reports provide data on response rates and other quality-related issues for the LFS.
+The LFS performance and quality monitoring reports provide data on response rates, quality analysis, and survey operation changes for the LFS.

 The Office for National Statistics (ONS) is responsible for NEET statistics for the UK, published within this release.
 Estimates of the number of young people who are NEET within the countries of the UK and for subnational areas are the responsibility of the Department for Education for England, and the devolved administrations for each of the other countries.
 There is further information on the availability of subnational estimates of young people who are NEET in Section 6: Related links.